-Argentina to extend maturities of international bonds, IMF debt: Treasury minister
+Argentina says to extend maturities of international bonds, IMF debt

-BUENOS AIRES (Reuters) - Argentina will negotiate with holders of its sovereign bonds and the International Monetary Fund to extend the maturities of its debt obligations, as a way of ensuring the country’s ability to pay, Treasury Minister Hernan Lacunza said on Wednesday.
+BUENOS AIRES (Reuters) - Argentina will negotiate with holders of its sovereign bonds and the International Monetary Fund to extend the maturities of its debt obligations as a way of ensuring the country’s ability to pay, Treasury Minister Hernan Lacunza said on Wednesday.

 At a news conference after meetings with an IMF team visiting Argentina, Lacunza said the government would “re-profile” the maturities of debt owed to the IMF under a $57 billion standby agreement.